flutter/website/src/development/ui/advanced/splash-screen.md

 2. If the `android:theme` attribute isn't specified, add the attribute and [define a launch theme][define a theme] for your application's launch screen.

-3. Delete the `meta-data` tag, as Flutter no longer displays the `Drawable` that it specifies before showing the application's launch screen.
+3. Delete the `meta-data` tag, as Flutter no longer displays that information.

 4. Locate the definition of the theme specified by the `android:theme` attribute within your application's `style` resources.
 This theme is what specifies the